 Due in large part to the difference in their extraction processes (more about this in a moment, though the link above gives a detailed breakdown), cold brew and iced coffee generally have different profiles.
 Let’s take a closer look at them.

-Cold brew One of the most noticeable elements of cold brew’s flavor profile is its smoothness: Some describe it as being like the coffee equivalent of chocolate milk.
+Cold brew Selecting the right coffee beans for cold brew is an important element in achieving the best flavor profile, and smoothness is one of the most noticeable aspects of cold brew's taste.
+Some describe it as being like the coffee equivalent of chocolate milk.
 Because hot water is necessary to dissolve some of the more acidic or “bright” compounds from roasted coffee, cold brew tends to have more bass than treble, with chocolate, nuts, caramel, and brown sugar or molasses flavors to the fore.
 Depending on the dilution level (as cold-brewed coffee typically makes a very highly caffeinated concentrate), it tends to be richer or creamier than most flash-chilled coffee, and is often used as a base for signature or composed drinks.

 Iced coffee Brewing hot coffee directly over ice — a process known as flash chilling or Japanese-style brewing — has more of an ability to lock in the delicate flavors that a coffee might have, such as florals, bright and effervescent fruity tones, and lighter sweet notes such as honey or cane sugar.
 That’s because the compounds that create those flavors require hot water to dissolve them.